Fact-checked by the CapitalLendingNews editorial team

 How do I prove income for a personal loan when I have irregular freelance earnings?

 Submit 12 months of bank statements showing all client deposits, your two most recent federal tax returns with Schedule C attached, and a current profit-and-loss statement if available.
 Lenders will calculate an average monthly income figure from this documentation.
+Make sure all client payments flow through the same account you are submitting, fragmented deposit trails across multiple accounts are a common source of underwriting problems.

 How fast can a freelance writer get funded through a digital lender?